Catherine22/ClassLoader/README.md

 findLoadedClass(name);
 ```

-Next, if the class was not found, we check if the class has already been loaded by the parent class loader.
+Next, if the class was not found, we check if the class has already been loaded with the parent.
 ```java
 if (parent != null) {
     c = parent.loadClass(name, false);